Anita Doron: Film

 Following her graduation from Ryerson University in 2001, Doron produced her first short film Not a Fish Story (2002).
 She wrote, as well as, directed the short and garnered the funds to produce it from the Ontario Arts Council.
 The short was screened at the Toronto International Film Festival, Les Rendez-Vous Du Cinema Québécois, Taos Talking Pictures, Women's Film Festival in Vermont, and the Sherbrook Short Film Festival.
 Not a Fish Story was also nominated for the Best Short 2003 Banff Rookie Award and won third place in the Best Comedy category at ZoieFest 2003.

 In 2004, Doron directed her second short film Elliot Smelliot (2003).
 The short film was financed by the Ontario Media Development Corporation and was an official selection at multiple film festivals including the Toronto International Film Festival, Cinefest Sudbury, and the Vancouver International Film Festival.

 Between 2005 and 2009, Doron directed multiple music videos in collaboration with TWOTHREEFIVEFILMS, a film production company based in Toronto.
-In 2005, she directed the music videos for Canadian singer-songwriter Sarah Harmer's 2005 singles "I Am Aglow" and "Oleander."
-In 2006, she directed music videos for The Miniatures' "Actors and Soldiers" and Theresa Sokyrka's "Waiting Song" and "Sandy Eyes."
-A year later she directed Prairie Oyster's "One Kiss."
-Lastly, in 2009, she directed and crafted the illustrations for Octoberman's "Trapped in the New Scene."
+In 2005, she directed the music videos for Canadian singer-songwriter Sarah Harmer's 2005 singles "I Am Aglow" and "Oleander".
+In 2006, she directed music videos for The Miniatures' "Actors and Soldiers" and Theresa Sokyrka's "Waiting Song" and "Sandy Eyes".
+A year later she directed Prairie Oyster's "One Kiss".
+Lastly, in 2009, she directed and crafted the illustrations for Octoberman's "Trapped in the New Scene".
 In a blog post, Doron explained that the illustrations were based on a fairy-tale she had written in her childhood about aliens.
 The subsequent animation of these images was executed by animators at Pixalite.

 In 2006, Doron released her first feature film The End of Silence.
 Acting as screenwriter, director, and cinematographer, she shot the film in a "guerilla style" over the course of 52 days with a very small crew and budget.
-Doron wrote the script based on the story of one of her friends, "a former ballerina at the Kirov Ballet, American Ballet Theatre, and Broadway."
-Casting Sarah Harmer in the lead role, Doron cites this film as "the beginning of [her] love for non-traditional feature filmmaking with non professional actors."
+Doron wrote the script based on the story of one of her friends, "a former ballerina at the Kirov Ballet, American Ballet Theatre, and Broadway".
+Casting Sarah Harmer in a key supporting role, Doron cites this film as "the beginning of [her] love for non-traditional feature filmmaking with non professional actors".
 The End of Silence was screened at multiple film festivals including the Kingston Film Festival, Flint Festival, NXNE Film and Music Festival, and the Focus Niagara Film Festival.
-The film also won many awards in 2006, such as, Best Feature at the Canadian Filmmakers Festival, Best Foreign Film at the Tahoe/Reno Film Festival, and Best in Show at the Female Eye Film Festival.
+The film also won many awards in 2006, such as Best Feature at the Canadian Filmmakers Festival, Best Foreign Film at the Tahoe/Reno Film Festival, and Best in Show at the Female Eye Film Festival.